nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 2. Download the latest `cakecollate.jar` from [here](https://github.com/AY2021S2-CS2103T-T11-4/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your CakeCollate.
+3. Copy the file to the folder you want to use as the _home folder_ for CakeCollate.

 4. Double-click the file to start CakeCollate.
 A GUI similar to the below should appear in a few seconds.
 Note how the application contains some sample data.
 You can use the sample data pre-loaded in the application to play around and get used to the available commands. <br><br>
   ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it.<br>
+5. Type a command in the command box and press Enter to execute it.<br>
    E.g. typing **`help`** and pressing Enter will display the help window.<br>
    Some example commands you can try: